2024 New Investigator Program Request for Proposals

 Allowable and Unallowable Expenses

-The budget should include support for a minimum of five percent of the Principal Investigator’s full-time equivalent (FTE) compensation.
-If cash-match or cost-share funding is being used to cover salary and fringe benefits, details about the funding sources and amount are required in the project budget.
+The project budget must include at least five percent of the Principal Investigator’s full-time equivalent (FTE) compensation.
+If effort is cost shared by other funding sources, details about the funding sources and amount are required in the cost-share section of the project budget and should also be referenced within the budget justification.

 Funds must be used for project-related costs: